What are kidneys, and what are their functions?

 - Releasing hormones that are essential for the proper function of the body, such as blood pressure-regulating hormones

-- Producing active form of vitamin D that helps promote healthy and strong bones
+- Producing an active form of vitamin D that helps promote healthy and strong bones

 - Controlling the production of red blood cells in the body